MichelGad/MichelGad.github.io/README.md

 # Michel Gad - Academic Portfolio

 A modern, responsive academic portfolio website showcasing research in environmental analytical chemistry, nanoparticle research, and data management.
-Built with a focus on scientific presentation and professional design.
+Built with a focus on scientific presentation, professional design, and comprehensive dark/light theme support.

 ## 🌊 About